Dtibbs5145/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The `.forEach` method doesn't return anything.
+It calls a provided function on each element in your array.
+The difference is that `.map` utilizes return values and returns a new Array of the same size.

 2. What is the difference between a function and a method?

+A function is defined outside of an object, whereas a method is defined as the property of an object.

 3. What is closure?

+Closures are inner functions inside of an outer function.
+They have their own local scope and have access to outer function's scope, parameters, and global variables.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?